Skip to main content

 - VPC: tutorial

-ᄂ Public subnet of availability zone kr-central-2-b, select subnet ending with sn_1
+ㄴ Public subnet in kr-central-2-b, select the subnet ending with sn_1

 - Security Group: tutorial-nat-sg

-Grant public IPs for communication with the Internet to the two NAT instances (tutorial-nat-instance-a and tutorial-nat-instance-b) created in the availability zone and proceed with NAT settings.
+Assign public IP addresses to the two NAT instances (tutorial-nat-instance-a and tutorial-nat-instance-b) and proceed with the NAT configuration.

 ① tutorial-nat-instance-a